wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-curl-rest.md

 <properties
-   	pageTitle="Create Hadoop, HBase, or Storm clusters on Linux in HDInsight using cURL and the Azure REST API | Windows Azure" description="Learn how to create Linux-based HDInsight clusters using cURL, Azure Resource Manager templates, and the Azure REST API.
+   	pageTitle="Create Hadoop, HBase, or Storm clusters on Linux in HDInsight using cURL and the Azure REST API | Azure" description="Learn how to create Linux-based HDInsight clusters using cURL, Azure Resource Manager templates, and the Azure REST API.
 You can specify the cluster type (Hadoop, HBase, or Storm,) or use scripts to install custom components." services="hdinsight" documentationCenter=""